 The call came into the local police department on a Tuesday morning.
+Understanding how to chihuahua rescue story starts with what actually happens in real life.
 A jogger passing by a park pond had seen something in the water that did not belong there.
 Two small dogs, tied together with wire, struggling to keep their heads above the surface.
 By the time officers arrived, the dogs were exhausted, barely moving, kept alive only by a shallow section of the pond where their paws could just touch the bottom.
-When it comes to dogs tied pond drown, I learned most of what I know the hard way.

 They were chihuahuas.
 Both of them.
 A tan female and a black and white male, tied together at the collar with thin wire that had cut into their necks.
 They had been in the water long enough for their body temperatures to drop dangerously low.
 They were hypothermic, terrified, and very close to drowning.
 And someone had put them there on purpose.